 - Cocoa Powder – If you’re out of cocoa powder, you can use additional powdered sugar in its place.

 - Ingredients at room temp mix together better.
-Be sure you set out any cold ingredients ahead of time.
+Set out any cold ingredients ahead of time.

 - Mix your cupcake batter just until the ingredients are incorporated.
 This will ensure your cupcakes are tender and fluffy.